benedekfazekas/mranderson/README.md

 - [iced-nrepl](https://github.com/liquidz/iced-nrepl)
 - [conjure](https://github.com/Olical/conjure) via [conjure-deps](https://github.com/Olical/conjure-deps) -- uses MrAnderson directly, not as a `leiningen` plugin

+## Development

+MrAnderson is a bit unusual to build because it inlines its own dependencies using itself, so it depends on itself as a Leiningen plugin.
+The `Makefile` wraps the moving parts:

+- `make test` runs the unit tests.
+- `make integration-test` runs the integration tests (against `cider-nrepl` and `refactor-nrepl`, see `scripts/integration_test.sh`).
+- `make bootstrap-install` installs MrAnderson to your local maven repository *without* inlining, which is needed to satisfy the self-dependency on the plugin.
+- `make inline` bootstraps and then produces an inlined build under `target/srcdeps`.
+- `make install` installs an inlined MrAnderson to your local maven repository, so other projects on your machine can depend on it.
+- `make deploy` deploys an inlined release to Clojars.

 ## Related project

 A really nice wrapper of mranderson can be found [here](https://github.com/xsc/lein-isolate).